aio-libs/yarl/docs/api.rst

 :mod:`yarl` stays on shoulders of giants: several RFC documents and low-level :mod:`urllib.parse` which performs almost all gory work.

+The module borrowed design from :mod:`pathlib` in any place where it was possible.

 .. seealso::